-The Designated Safeguarding Lead is: Mrs Clare Higgins (Headteacher)
+The Designated Safeguarding Lead is: Clare Higgins (Headteacher) The Deputy Designated Safeguarding Leads are: Paula Brás (Deputy Head and Christopher Hall.
+(Assistant Head)

 The Designated Safeguarding Lead is the focus person for school staff, and others, who may have concerns about an individual child's safety or well-being and is the first point of contact for external agencies.
 The role of the Designated Safeguarding Lead will include the responsibilities of the PREVENT duty.